planetfederal/qgis-suite-plugin/doc/gui.rst

 Of course, the content will depend on the content of your GeoServer catalog.
 Each catalog contains 4 entries: *Workspaces, Layers, Layer groups* and *Styles*.
 The workspaces in the *Workspaces* node contain themselves other elements, like the stores and also the resources (Feature types and coverages) in each store.
 By right--clicking on these elements, you will get to the functionality related to each of them.

 All items can be renamed/deleted/refreshed using the corresponding menu item, which are available in all of them.

 When deleting an element with dependencies (i.e. a resource that is used in a layer), dependencies will also be deleted, and the user will be prompted to confirm the operation before deleting.

 .. image:: confirm_delete.png

+If a layer GeoServer layer is deleted and it uses a style with the same name a the layer, the style itself will also be deleted if it is not used by any other layer.

 QGIS elements have their commands enabled only if there is at least one GeoServer catalog configured, since they need it (all the available commands upload QGIS data to a GeoServer catalog, so it makes no sense to use the if there is no catalog configured).